-Do you grind your teeth frequently?
-If you do it chronically, it can cause earaches, chronic headaches, tingling fingers, and even migraines.
+Do you grind your teeth at night or find yourself clenching?
+If you do it chronically, it can cause earaches, chronic TMJ headaches, tingling fingers, and even migraines.
 Aggressive grinding of teeth is very common and can cause the muscles of the jaw to build up lactic acid and become sore. the temporal muscles are often the most common teeth grinding muscles.
 Soreness in the temporal muscles is the cause of most headaches.

 Your TMJs, or temporomandibular joints, connect your jaw to your skull, just below your ears.
 These hinge joints allow motion of the mouth, so the jaw can move back and forth, up and down, and sideways.
 For a number of reasons, the TMJs may become misaligned.
 The jaw, then, does not naturally sit in proper position.
 Muscles and nerves around the TMJ have to compensate to hold the jaw in the correct position.
 This causes muscle fatigue and pain signals.
 Tired muscles may jerk during sleep, and as a result, teeth grinding and clenching can occur.
 This condition is called bruxism.
 TMJ initiates a vicious cycle of tooth wear, and pain can range from mild to severe.

 Non restful sleep can be related to chronic TMJ headaches